5 Stunning Hypoallergenic Cats for Adoption You Need Now

 The Science Behind Allergen Reduction

-Scientists study Fel d 1, the protein that triggers allergies. hypoallergenic cats for adoption naturally shed less of this protein.
+Scientists study Fel d 1, the protein that triggers allergies.
+Hypoallergenic cats for adoption naturally shed less of this protein.
 Regular cleaning and air filters help, but their genetic traits are the main factor in reducing exposure.

 Benefits of Adopting Hypoallergenic Cats